Deltoptychius

 Deltoptychius (from δέλτα délta, 'triangle' and πτυχή ptyche 'fold') is an extinct species of cartilaginous fish related to the modern chimaeras.
-It lived in the Carboniferous period of present-day United Kingdom.
+It lived in the Carboniferous period in present-day United Kingdom.
 Fossils of the genus have been found in the Glencartholm Volcanic Beds Formation of the Upper Border Group in Scotland.

 Although it emerged over 300 million years ago, Deltoptychius was similar in appearance to modern-day chimaeras, possessing a long, whip-like tail and large, wing-like pectoral fins that it probably used to glide through the water.
-Deltoptychius`s large eyes allowed it to hunt in deep waters, crushing shellfish between solid tooth plates in its mouth.
+Deltoptychius's large eyes allowed it to hunt in deep waters, crushing shellfish between solid tooth plates in its mouth.